-You then deliver the writ to the Sheriff's office in the county in which the property is located.
+You must deliver the writ to the Sheriff's office in the county in which the property is located.

 What is needed with the Writ of Execution?

-Along with the Writ of Execution, you must provide the Sherrif's office with an "Instructions for Levy" form containing a description and location of property owned by the debtor.
+Along with the Writ of Execution, you must provide the Sheriff's office with an "Instructions for Levy" form containing a description and location of property owned by the debtor.

 Step 5: Check for Prior Liens:

 Before the property can be sold, you have to check the Department of State's Internet website.